By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Persistent Depressive Disorder – PDD (F34.1) is new to the DSM-5.
 The DSM is the book professionals use to identify mental illnesses.
 This diagnosis is the result of merging Dysthymia and another group of symptoms which was being researched as Chronic Major Depression.
 Some other variations on the depressive theme were being called Minor Depressive Disorder, which did not get recognized as such but kind of fits here.

 While we may label these conditions as chronic or minor, there is nothing minor about them if you are someone who has this condition?

 The defining characteristic of Persistent Depressive Disorder – PDD, is a pervasive sadness that just won’t go away.
 People who have this condition are always sad or unhappy.
 They may describe themselves as “always down” or having the blues.
 While this can cause a lot of impairment, people who have PDD come to think of their chronic sadness as “Just the way I am.”

-It is estimated that about two percent of the U. S. population have PDD.
+It is estimated that about two percent of the U. S. population has PDD.
 Many people with PDD also experience a substance use disorder.
 There is also an overlap between PDD and Cluster B and Cluster C personality disorders, both of which, to my way of thinking, may have their roots in negative childhood experiences.